Matthew-Loh/ses-cloudeng/Task4/README.md

 Therefore as first iteration, I want to design something that works and not overly complicate stuff.
 Firstly let’s think about Functional and non-functional requirements.
 I don’t see any functional requirements in the problem except e-commerce platform, so non-functional will be : Multi-region, Highly available, Scalable, heavy loads, automatic scaling, load balancing, disaster recovery.

 Start with some Architecture styles to choose from: Monolithic, micro services, event driven, severless (lambda).
 Keep some principles in mind like DRY and KISS.
 Since we have the non-functional requirements of highly available, scalable, heavy loads, let’s think what happens if use Monolithic.
 It is highly coupled meaning need to replicate the application across multi region (according to the NF requirements).
 It is not highly available and If crash, everything crash with single points of failure.
 It is not really scalable and vertical scaling is expensive, harder to handle heavy load as cant scale everything in the app so will have bottlenecks.
-Therefore choose Microservices (use Event driven Style) so that it is easier to deploy services regionally (multi region), each service is independant isolating failures (highly available), you can scale horizontally instead of vertically (both scalable and heavy load), you can automatically scale each service, can load balance at service level and faster disaster recovery.
+Therefore choose Microservices (use Event driven Style or Choreography) so that it is easier to deploy services regionally (multi region), each service is independant isolating failures (highly available), you can scale horizontally instead of vertically (both scalable and heavy load), you can automatically scale each service, can load balance at service level and faster disaster recovery.

-Since chosen Microservices (event driven), can consider some patterns.
-I googled and it seems that CQRS (Command Query Responsibility Segregation) is best so lets use it (decouples write and read queries e.g one micro service to manage order and another to read order )

 Lets design:
 1) need a client that users connect to.
 Assume some front end website or some mobile app.
 For simplicity, I will assume this front end website is a static SPA application so that I can use S3 + CloudFront for cost efficiency, scalability, and global reach.
 Use multiple cloud front